What Is The Best Basement Lighting Color Temperature?

 I replaced all of the warm yellow light bulbs in the basement and then held my breath as I flipped the switch.

-The light color temperature is absolutely perfect!
+The light color temperature was absolutely perfect!

 It’s warm enough to not feel institutional but bright enough to energize my workspace and not make the whole room look too yellow.
 (I still might paint the basement, though – especially now that I can see it so well)

-The Best Basement Lighting For You
+The Right Basement Light Bulbs For You

 If you are unhappy with your basement lighting, I suggest you take stock of your current situation.